bronwyncarr/deduction_tracker/README.md

 ## :clipboard: Installation

-THis app uses Ruby on Rails, PostgreSQL and the following dependancies:
+This app uses Ruby on Rails, PostgreSQL and the following dependancies:
 - gem 'bootstrap', '~> 4.5.2'
 - gem 'jquery-rails'
 - gem 'simple_form'